autocrypt/autocrypt/doc/ecosystem-dangers.rst

 Mitigations:

- - Alice's next mail to Bob will correct Bob's client's state so that futre mails will be back to Alice's actualy preferred state.
+ - Alice's next mail to Bob will correct Bob's client's state so that futre mails will be back to Alice's actually preferred state.
 So the attacker must sustain a series of forgeries if the denial of service attack is intended to be sustained.